detapundit/PG-DBA/Module-02-Installation-and-Configuration.md

    CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
    ```
 8. **Review `pg_hba.conf` for leftover permissive lines** — many install defaults ship a broad local `trust`/`peer` entry that's fine for a single-admin dev box but should be tightened before anything resembling production use.
+9. **Handle SELinux and firewalld deliberately, don't disable them** — label custom paths/ports correctly (Part F.1) and open only the specific service/port needed (Part F.2).
-9. **Record your `initdb` choices** (encoding, locale, checksums) somewhere durable — they're effectively permanent for that cluster's lifetime.
+10. **Record your `initdb` choices** (encoding, locale, checksums) somewhere durable — they're effectively permanent for that cluster's lifetime.

 ---

 ## Discussion Questions / Exercises for Trainees

-1. Install PostgreSQL from the PGDG repo (not the OS default repo) on a test VM, and confirm the version installed matches what you expected with `SELECT version();`.
+1. Install PostgreSQL from the PGDG repo (not the AppStream default) on a Rocky Linux 9 VM or container, and confirm the version installed matches what you expected with `SELECT version();`.
+2. Deliberately trigger the locale error from Part B.3 (or reproduce it if you already hit it), then fix it both ways — installing `glibc-langpack-en`, and separately using `C.UTF-8` — and discuss which you'd choose for a real production cluster and why.
-2. Run `pg_ctl stop` with no `-m` flag, then look up which shutdown mode is actually the default in your installed version's docs — don't assume.
+3. Run `pg_ctl stop` with no `-m` flag, then look up which shutdown mode is actually the default in your installed version's docs — don't assume.
-3. Change `work_mem` two ways — once via `SET` in a session, once via `ALTER SYSTEM` — and explain the scope and persistence difference between the two.
+4. Change `work_mem` two ways — once via `SET` in a session, once via `ALTER SYSTEM` — and explain the scope and persistence difference between the two.
-4. Deliberately misorder two lines in a test `pg_hba.conf` so a broad rule shadows a specific one, reload, and observe the effect on a connection attempt.
+5. Deliberately misorder two lines in a test `pg_hba.conf` so a broad rule shadows a specific one, reload, and observe the effect on a connection attempt.
+6. Move a cluster's data directory to a custom path and use `semanage`/`restorecon` to get it running under SELinux enforcing mode, rather than switching to permissive mode.
-5. Walk through the Part F checklist against a cluster you set up yourself and note anything you'd change.
+7. Walk through the Part G checklist against a cluster you set up yourself and note anything you'd change.

 ## Key Takeaways

-- Install from the **PGDG repository**, not a distro's default packages, to get a current, DBA-controlled version.
+- Install PostgreSQL on Rocky Linux 9 from the **PGDG repo** (`dnf install pgdg-redhat-repo...`, then `dnf module disable postgresql` before installing) — not the lagging AppStream default.
+- RPM installs use **different paths** than Debian: binaries under `/usr/pgsql-17/bin/`, data under `/var/lib/pgsql/17/data/`, service name `postgresql-17`.
+Always verify with `which initdb` rather than assuming.
+- The **locale trap** (`invalid locale name "en_US.UTF-8"`) is one of the most common first errors on minimal Rocky Linux 9 images — fix it with `glibc-langpack-en` or fall back to `C.UTF-8`.
 - `initdb` decisions — **encoding, locale, and data checksums** — are effectively permanent for a cluster's lifetime; get them right up front.
 PostgreSQL 18+ finally defaults `--data-checksums` to on.
 - Know your **shutdown modes** (`smart`/`fast`/`immediate`) — using `immediate` casually forces an unnecessary crash-recovery cycle.
 - Check a parameter's `context` in `pg_settings` before assuming you need downtime — many changes only need a **reload**, not a restart.
 - `pg_hba.conf` is evaluated **top to bottom, first match wins** — ordering mistakes are one of the most common real-world "why can't I connect" issues.
+- **SELinux and firewalld** are Rocky/RHEL-specific layers on top of PostgreSQL's own auth — handle both deliberately (`semanage`/`restorecon`, `firewall-cmd`) rather than disabling them.
-- Treat Part F as a literal pre-production checklist, not optional advice — password, listen address, auth method, checksums, logging, and `pg_stat_statements` should all be handled before a cluster goes anywhere near real traffic.
+- Treat Part G as a literal pre-production checklist, not optional advice.